josephayemlo/university_school_managementt_system/ROADMAP.md

 - [ ] Assign HOD to departments
 - [ ] Review and approve uploaded results
 - [ ] User activity logs
-- [ ] Upload student results based on department/course (HOD/department-wide logic)
+- [ ] Upload and manage semester-level result summaries for students
+- [ ] Implement Celery+Redis for messaging